SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Materials and Methods

-Our system is composed of two separate subsystems with different training objectives, loss functions, and optimizers.
-One subsystem seeks the generator $\gen$ of symmetries and the resolving filter $\filter$.
-We train this subsystem with the loss term described above involving locality, uniformity, and information preservation terms.
-The second subsystem is made up of probability estimators.
-These estimators are trained to minimize their output entropy as described in \cite{pichler2022differential}.
-The training for the two subsystems is done jointly, with simultaneous gradient updates.
+Our system is composed of two separate subsystems and training loops.
+One subsystem seeks the generator $\gen$ of symmetries and the resolving filter $\filter$, which together form the group convolution matrix $L$, while the other consists of probability estimators.
+For~each batch, densities and entropies of the data transformed by the group convolution matrix are estimated and used in the computation of the loss for symmetry learning.
+The~training for the two subsystems is conducted jointly, with simultaneous gradient updates.
+See Figures \ref{fig:training-loop-gcl} and \ref{fig:training-loop-estimators} for a visual representation of the two subsystems, and see Appendix \ref{app:training-details} for the details of the training process.